 Well first of all, I think I should start with an introduction.
 My name is Vandra Akos, and I'm a 12th grade student at High School.
 I have been programming since I was a kid, well... more or less "programming".
-I'm only 18 years old, and this is my first article ever, so please help me out if I'm not doing something right, write me to clear out what's a little confusing.
-Thanks.
+I'm only 18 years old, and this is my first article ever, so please help me out if I'm not doing something right, leave a note in the comments section below if you need clarification on what's a little confusing.
+Thanks!

 Usually an .ini file looks like this:

 Sometimes, you have to describe complex objects, and then usually you have to use ugly names like:

 So when I first heard about XML, and what it was good for, I decided to make a class similar to these ones.
 Well, I have to say, I started making the class at least thrice, but surrendered before the mighty complexity of XML.
 Later, I moved to C#, and I started thinking about

 XMLConfig again and again.
 But I couldn't find enough documentation on the subject.
 But in the end, I gathered enough to hook up the class.

 It is similar to accessing .ini files, but this time, settings can be nested.
 You can simply read and write any value from / to it, without bothering with XML parsing.
 The configuration file is hierarchical (doh, it's XML!), and any node can contain a value, even those with other children.
 This could come in handy sometimes.

 Only two small rules apply: